Revved by Sturgis Rally, COVID-19 infections move fast, far

 An analysis of anonymous cell phone data from Camber Systems, a firm that aggregates cell phone activity for health researchers, found that 61% of all the counties in the U.S. have been visited by someone who attended Sturgis, creating a travel hub that was comparable to a major U.S. city.

-“Imagine trying to do contact tracing for the entire city of (Washington), D.C. but you also know that you don’t have any distancing, or the distancing is very, very limited, the masking is limited,” said Navin Pembar, who co-founded Camber System.
+“Imagine trying to do contact tracing for the entire city of (Washington), D.C., but you also know that you don’t have any distancing, or the distancing is very, very limited, the masking is limited,” said Navin Vembar, who co-founded Camber Systems.
 “It all adds up to a very dangerous situation for people all over the place.
 Contact tracing becomes dramatically difficult.”

 South Dakota Gov. Kristi Noem, a Republican, has defied calls to cancel large gatherings and opposes requirements to wear masks.
 She welcomed the event, which in previous years brought in about $800 million in tourist spending, according to the state’s Department of Tourism.

 “I sat at a bar elbow-to-elbow with guys.
-No one was wearing masks,” said Steve Sample, a rallygoer who rode back to Arizona last week.
+No one was wearing masks,” said Stephen Sample, a rallygoer who rode back to Arizona last week.

 In a country where each state has been tasked with doing the heavy-lifting of responding to the pandemic, tracing every infection from the rally is virtually impossible.
 But the city of Sturgis is doing what it can to head off a local outbreak by holding mass testing for asymptomatic people.